 Step 1.
 Download the WordPress latest version

-First, go to the WordPress download page and click the “Download” button to get the latest version as a zip file.
-Once downloaded, extract the zip file to access the “WordPress” folder containing all the necessary update files.
+First, go to the WordPress download page and click “Download” to get the latest version as a ZIP file.
+Once downloaded, extract the archive to access the WordPress folder containing the updated core files.

 Step 3.
 Finish your WordPress update

-How to Update WordPress using Command-Line Interface (CLI)?
+How to Update WordPress Website using Command-Line Interface (CLI)?

 Step 1.
 Check WP-CLI installation